Kuanhao-Chao/splam/README.md

 <!-- [![Travis build status](https://travis-ci.org/roblanf/sangeranalyseR.svg?branch=master)](https://travis-ci.org/roblanf/sangeranalyseR)  -->
 <!-- ![documentation build status](https://readthedocs.org/projects/pip/badge/) -->

-splam is a splice junction recognition model based on a deep grouped residual convolutional neural network that offers fast and precise assessment of splice junctions.
+Splam is a splice junction recognition model based on a deep grouped residual convolutional neural network that offers fast and precise assessment of splice junctions.
 It was trained on donor and acceptor pairs combined and focuses on a narrow window of 400 basepairs surrounding each splice site, inspired by the understanding that the splicing process primarily depends on signals within this specific region.

 There are two main use case scenarios:

-1. improving your **alignmnet file**. splam evaluates the quality of splice alignments and removes those that contain spurious splice junctions.
+1. Improving your **alignment file**.
+Splam evaluates the quality of splice alignments and removes those that contain spurious splice junctions.
 This removal process significantly enhances the quality of the downstream transcriptome assembly [[Link](https://ccb.jhu.edu/splam/content/alignment_evaluation.html#alignment-detailed-section)].

-2. evaluating the quality of introns in your **annotation file or assembled transcripts** [[Link](https://ccb.jhu.edu/splam/content/annotation_evaluation.html#annotation-detailed-section)].
+2. Evaluating the quality of introns in your **annotation file or assembled transcripts** [[Link](https://ccb.jhu.edu/splam/content/annotation_evaluation.html#annotation-detailed-section)].

 <br>